abhi93shekJha/django_instagram_clone/django_notes/celery_and_redis.md

 - It keeps the data in RAM and hence is extremely fast and used as Cache for achieving low latency.
 - It can be used as a broker as well.
 - It is designed to be used in distributed system allowing horizontal scaling.
+- Here we won't have to write commands for Redis, we can simply install and start the server and django will use Redis under the hood as broker to carry tasks to workers.

 ### Installation of Celery and Redis
 - pip install celery